dansiegel/Prism-Templates/ReadMe.md

 # Make a ViewModel IActiveAware and not INavigationAware
 dotnet new prismitem -n "ViewC" -namespace $namespace -aa true -navigation false

-# Use BindableBase instead of MvvmHelpers BaseViewModel
-dotnet new prismitem -n "ViewD" -namespace $namespace -umh false
 ```

 ### Known Issues